cobaltt7/strife.js/README.md

 });
 ```

-The button ID (`"foobar"` in this example) and the `data` parameter of the callback function are both taken from the
+The button id (`"foobar"` in this example) and the `data` parameter of the callback function are both taken from the
 button's `customId`.
 For example, if the `customId` is `"abcd_foobar"`, then the callback for the `foobar` button will
 be called and the `data` parameter will have a value of `"abcd"`.